Other Types Of Theme Gardens

 Here are some theme garden ideas to jump-start your creativity and get you started on your own theme garden adventure.
-Most of the plants mentioned are available at your local well-stocked nursery and garden center.
-You'll find plants for the more challenging themes in specialty garden catalogs or by searching the Internet.
-There are many plant growers that specialize in theme gardening and older varieties or heritage plants.
+Most of the plants mentioned are available at your local well-stocked nursery and garden center or at online nurseries.

 Remedy Garden